 Experts recommend considerable, infrequent watering for plants that are already established.

-According to CSU, Weeds reduce crop yield by competing for water, light, soil nutrients, and space.
+Weeds reduce crop yield by competing for water, light, soil nutrients, and space.

 In agricultural crops, weeds can reduce crop quality by contaminating the commodity.